lankydan/lankydanblog-jamstack/content/blog/2019/corda-prevent-spend-of-broadcasted-transaction/index.md

 }
 ```

 Although this validation is for a `LinearState`, I actually nicked the rules from `ContractsDSL.verifyMoveCommand`.
-Maybe this is an indication that my `MessageState` is actually an `OwnableState`, but lets brush that under the rug 🙈🙊.
+Maybe this is an indication that my `MessageState` is actually an `OwnableState`, but let's brush that under the rug 🙈🙊.

 The rules in the snippet above, check that the transaction is going to be signed by all the participants of the input and output states.
 Ensuring all the relevant parties have a chance to validate the transaction.
 In other words, the flow must include the parties mentioned by the input and output states in the command's required signers, and sessions opened to send them the transaction.